solliancenet/MCW-Securing-the-IoT-end-to-end/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 }
 ```

+10. Select the **Set module twin's desired properties** checkbox

-10. Copy the following into the twin's desired properties textarea:
+11. Copy the following into the twin's desired properties textarea:

 ```
 {